AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 ## Configuring the Aeon Request Form Used

 It is possible to control the Aeon request form that fulfillment requests use by adding an entry to the OpenURLMapping table for the `DocumentType` parameter.
-The new OpenURLMapping entry should will resemble something like `(Default, ArchivesSpace, Replace, DocumentType, [SomeDocumentType])`.
+The new OpenURLMapping entry should resemble `(Default, ArchivesSpace, Replace, DocumentType, [SomeDocumentType])`.
 For example, using "Manuscript" in place of `[SomeDocumentType]` causes requests to use the `GenericRequestManuscript` form.

 There is some complexity to controlling which form is used:

 1. Aeon Transaction fields will populated if (a) there is an entry in OpenURLMapping for the Aeon Transaction field and (b) if the result of evaluating tag strings from the `OpenURLFieldValues` column of the